WeiLab4Research/OWL/README.md

 Usage
 The following are the step for using the code.
-Step 1: First, you should up the 'data.zip'
+Step 1: First, decompress the 'data.zip' file.
-Step 1: First, you should use the 'source' function to load the 'OWL' function.
+Step 2: Second, Start the R software and use the 'source' function to load the 'OWL' function.
-Step 2: Second, you should use the 'OWL' function to predict individuals' lung cancer risk by providing
+Step 3: Finally, you could use the 'OWL' function to predict individuals' lung cancer risk by providing
             two parameters.

 Arguments